 Ceilings Visually inspected from floor level.
-The ceilings appear to be of suspended concrete construction with a plasterboard finish.
-There is an area of laminate panelling.
+The ceilings are of lath/plaster and plasterboard.
+There are cornice features in place in some rooms.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-The internal walls and partitions are of plaster on the hard and plasterboard construction.
+The internal walls and partitions are of lath/plaster, plaster on the hard and plasterboard construction.
+There are areas of laminate panelling and tiled finishes.

-Floors including sub floors The floor is of solid construction, overlaid with timber batons and timber flooring.
+Floors including sub floors The floors are formed with suspended timber joists being overlaid with timber tongue and groove flooring.
 Sub Floor: No sub floor access was available.

 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-The internal doors consist of flush timber and timber/glazed style.
-The facings and skirtings are of flush style.
-The kitchen is fitted with a range of base and wall mounted units having compatible worktops.
+The internal doors consist of timber panel style.
+The facings and skirtings are of moulded style.
+The kitchen is fitted with a range of base and wall mounted units having compatible worktops and integrated appliances.